sztelzer/structpatch/README.md

 You can pass a field tag of the destination to lock it and skip.

-Beware that Zero values (on naked type fields) will not be used to patch.
-So, if some new value is equal to the type Zero value (string:"", int:0, etc.) it will not be used!
+Beware that Zero values (on naked type fields) will skip.
+If some new value is equal to the type Zero value (string:"", int:0, etc.) it will not be used!
+Use pointer field source if you want to set to zero value.